 By Chase Warner, Wood-Mizer Contributing Author

 Kamuela Hardwoods started in Hawaii as a collaboration between an ISA Certified Arborist, Josh Greenspan, and a sustainable building consultant, Alex Woodbury.
 Together they teamed up to save logs from the landfills and create lumber for themselves and others.
+“We started this business to take an underutilized resource that was being wasted and turn it something that could be used in the community," said Alex.
 It started as a hobby with an Alaskan mill in Josh’s backyard, and almost a decade later it has become a much larger operation which includes Wood- Mizer LT70SUPER and WM1000 sawmills, EG200 edger, and BMS250 with BMT250 blade sharpening and setting equipment.

 Alex jokes that when first meeting Josh, he found him 100 feet up in a neighbor’s eucalyptus tree and they got to talking about tree work, woodwork and milling.
 The conversation started a friendship that ultimately forged a business relationship, and the two are salvaging one urban tree at a time.
 “Up until recently, as much as 33% of our waste stream produced by our small island population of under 200,000 people was in the form of green waste, and in that green waste was an untold number of millable urban trees,” said Alex.
 “For almost a decade we’ve been diverting some of that waste and producing beautiful sustainable lumber with it.”